Colorful collection of vintage album covers displayed in a record store crate

 Key Takeaways

-• Alex Steinweiss designed the first illustrated album cover in 1939 for Columbia Records, increasing sales by over 800% and establishing album art as a commercial and artistic medium
+• Alex Steinweiss created the first illustrated album cover for Columbia Records in 1939, triggering sales growth of over 800% and establishing sleeve art as both a revenue driver and a legitimate graphic discipline

-• Album covers function as visual brand identity for artists, communicating genre, mood, and artistic intent before a single note is heard
+• Album covers function as compressed brand identity: they signal genre, emotional register, and artistic intent before a listener commits a single second to the music itself

 Table of Contents